deepsense-ai/seahorse/docs/operations/read_dataframe.md

 <a target="_blank" href="https://en.wikipedia.org/wiki/Comma-separated_values">Comma-separated values</a>

 In this mode, the operation infers column types.
-When a column contains values of different types, the narrowest possible type will be chosen, so that all the values can be represented in that type.
+When a column contains values of multiple types, the narrowest possible type will be chosen, so that all the values can be represented in that type.
 Empty cells are treated as ``null``, unless column type is inferred as a ``String`` - in this case, they are treated as empty strings.

-If the `convert to boolean` mode is enabled, the columns that contain only zeros, ones or empty values will be inferred as a `Boolean`.
+If the `convert to boolean` mode is enabled, the columns that contain only zeros, ones or empty values will be inferred as `Boolean`.
 In particular, a column consisting of empty cells will be inferred as ``Boolean`` with ``null`` values only.

 The operation assumes that each row in the file has the same number of fields.
-In other case, behavior of operation is undefined.
+When this condition is not met, the behavior of the operation is undefined.

 If the file defines column names, they will be used in the output `DataFrame`.
-If a name is missing (or it is empty) for some column then the column will be named ``unnamed_X`` (where ``X`` is the smallest non-negative number so that column names are unique).
-If names are not included in the input file or are all empty then the columns will be named ``unnamed_X`` where ``X`` are consecutive integers beginning from 0.
+If a name is empty for some column, the column will be named ``unnamed_X`` (where ``X`` is the smallest non-negative number so that column names are unique).
+If names are not included in the input file or are all empty, the columns will be named ``unnamed_X`` where ``X`` are consecutive integers beginning from 0.

-Escaping of a separator can be achieved by double quotes sign.
+Escaping of a column separator can be achieved with double quotes sign.
-For example, assuming a comma as separator, following line
+For example, assuming a comma as separator, the following line

 <code>1,abc,"a,b,c","""x""",, z ," z&nbsp;&nbsp;"</code>